permaweb/ao/dev-cli/README.md

 - Publish the binaries to Arweave, via Irys Node 2
 - Build the install script
 - Publish the install script to Arweave, via Irys Node 2
+- Update the `ArNS` for `https://install_ao.g8way.io` to point to the newest install script
 - Update `version` and `txMappings` in `deno.json`
 - `push` `deno.json` updates back to the remote repo